mattclarke/advent_of_code_20/README.md

 * Once I worked out how to manipulate x and y in a hexagon grid then it was simple.
 Namely, moving directly east or west is x + 2 or x - 2 respectively, other directions are step size 1.
 ### Part 2
 * Conway's again.
-I just set the grid to a max size and iterated - a bit slow ~20 seconds.
+I just set the grid to a max size (200 x 200) and iterated - a bit slow ~20 seconds.
+Calculating the grid size on each tick brings it down to < 2 seconds.
+Turns out 200 x 200 is excessive, 110 x 110 would have been okay (~6 seconds).